 Buckle Up: There’s a Long Road Ahead

 Unfortunately, returning a lemon to the manufacturer or dealer isn’t like returning something to Walmart.
-There’s a bunch of legal hoops to jump through and the manufacturer has no intention of making it easy – even after a vehicle breakdown.
+There are a bunch of legal hoops to jump through and the manufacturer has no intention of making it easy – even if your new car keeps having problems.

 - The warranty terms